zeta-chain/node/docs/spec/crosschain/messages.md

 (prices and nonce are updated) and status changes to "pending outbound".
 If the finalization fails, the status of CCTX is changed to 'aborted'.

+Only observer validators are authorized to broadcast this message.

 ```proto
 message MsgVoteOnObservedInboundTx {
 	string creator = 1;